-In addition, Center for Student Achievement Solutions will work with the Building Leadership Team and/or Academic Progress Team to use practices of high-performing teams to develop ambitious action plans based on school goals, systematically collect and analyze data from a variety of sources to track progress towards goals and adjust action plans in response to root cause analyses of the data.
-Center for Student achievement will also work with the Building Leadership Team and/or Academic Progress Team to support educators in understanding their role in achieving school goals, providing feedback, celebrating success and initiating difficult conversations.
+In addition, New Leaders will work with the Building Leadership Team and/or Academic Progress Team to use practices of high-performing teams to develop ambitious action plans based on school goals, systematically collect and analyze data from a variety of sources to track progress towards goals and adjust action plans in response to root cause analyses of the data.
+New Leaders will also work with the Building Leadership Team and/or Academic Progress Team to support staff members through understanding their role in achieving school goals, providing feedback, celebrating success and initiating difficult conversations.